Latest News

 Andy Home: Gulf aluminium disruption has ripple effects on the alumina industry.

-The Iran War has caused the aluminum market to focus on what isn't?coming out of Strait of Hormuz.
-There is a second, equally important problem: What is not coming?in.
+The Iran war has caused the aluminum market to focus on what's not coming through the Strait of Hormuz.
+There is a?equally important problem: What is not coming in.

-Gulf Aluminium Smelters depend heavily on alumina imports, the intermediate between bauxite (bauxite) and metal to maintain their operations.
+Gulf Aluminium smelters depend heavily on alumina imports, an intermediate product between bauxite and metal, for their operations.

 As shipments are diverted away from the Gulf, this disruption will have a first-round effect on the alumina markets that is already saturated.